NuteBurn/nuteburn.github.io/mastodon.md

 With the #TwitterMigration happening I've seen a lot of interest in Mastodon grow over the last few weeks, so I've decided to take another go at hosting an instance.

-__It's important that the cannabis community move off of the profit driven platforms that have long ostracized them.__
+__I believe it's important that the cannabis community move off of the profit driven platforms that have long ostracized them.__

 In that spirit I have stacked out some space in the fediverse on the cheap (as is tradition around here) and setup camp.